MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 ---

 # Module 4: Introduction to Power Automate
-## Lab 6: How to build an automated solution
+## Lab: How to build an automated solution

 Scenario
 ========